jacobalberty/unifi-docker/README.md

 ## Adopting Access Points and Unifi Devices

-#### Override "Inform Host" IP

 For your Unifi devices to "find" the Unifi Controller running in Docker, you _MUST_ override the Inform Host IP with the address of the Docker host computer.
 (By default, the Docker container usually gets the internal address 172.17.x.x while Unifi devices connect to the (external) address of the Docker host.)

-To do this:
+There are a few ways to do this:

+### By setting `SYSTEM_IP` environment variable
+Set `SYSTEM_IP` environment variable on the container to the IP devices may use to reach the controller, eg. your local address.
+This IP will be used as inform host during adopting process and used for following communication.

+### By overriding Inform Host on device level

 * Find **UniFi Devices -> Device Updates and Settings -> Device Settings -> Inform Host Override** in the UniFi Controller web GUI (it's in the middle of that page).
 * Check the "Enable" box, and enter the IP address of the Docker host machine.